-Under the Instructions supporting the Standing Directions of the Minister for Finance 2016, the VPSC has set binding minimum accountabilities for the appropriate management of gifts, benefits and hospitality.
-These can be found at Schedule A.
+Under the Instructions supporting the Standing Directions of the Minister for Finance 2018, the VPSC has set binding minimum accountabilities for the appropriate management of gifts, benefits and hospitality.
+These can be found at Schedule A (final page of this policy).